BLOCKvIO/ios-sdk/README.md

 - [x] Fetching a vAtom's Activated Image
 - [x] Dispalying vAtoms in a UICollectionView
 - [x] Searching for vAtoms on the BLOCKv platform
+- [x] Geo searching for vAtoms on the map

 To run the example project, clone the repo, and run `pod install` from the Example directory first.